Conservatism in the United States: Race and culture

 Modern conservatives usually oppose programs such as affirmative action and reparations for slavery, believing that America is not a racist country.
 They therefore argue that legislation should be colorblind, with no consideration for race.
-Conservatives often embrace individualism, rejecting the collectivism associated with identity politics.
-In addition, many right wing nationalists oppose any attempts by liberals to portray America's history, society, or government as racist, considering it unpatriotic.
-This has been particularly controversial as racial tensions have intensified since the 2010s, with points of contention including the 1619 Project, the removal of Confederate monuments and memorials, reparations for slavery, and the defund the police movement.
+Conservatives often embrace individualism, rejecting the collectivism which is associated with identity politics.
+In addition, many right-wing nationalists oppose liberals' attempts to portray America's history, society, or government as racist, considering it unpatriotic.
+This point of view is controversial because racial tensions have intensified since the 2010s, with points of contention including the 1619 Project, the removal of Confederate monuments and memorials, reparations for slavery, and the defund the police movement.

-Most conservatives oppose affirmative action on the basis of race.
+Most conservatives oppose affirmative action based on race.
 Conservatives argue that affirmative action is not meritocratic, believing that job positions and college admissions should be earned through individual achievement rather than group identity.
 They oppose it as "reverse discrimination" that hinders reconciliation and worsens racial tensions.

-In the culture war of recent decades, multiculturalism has been a flashpoint, especially regarding the humanities curriculum.
-Historian Peter N. Stearns finds a polarization since the 1960s between conservatives who believe that the humanities express eternal truths that should be taught, and those who think that the humanities curriculum should be tailored to demonstrate diversity.
-Generally conservatism opposes the "identity politics" associated with multiculturalism, and supports individualism.
+In the culture war of recent decades, multiculturalism has been a flashpoint, especially in relation to the humanities curriculum.
+Historian Peter N. Stearns argues that since the 1960s, there has been a polarization between advocates of opposing political views because conservatives believe that the humanities express eternal truths that should be taught but liberals believe that the humanities curriculum should be tailored to demonstrate diversity.
+Generally, conservatism opposes the "identity politics" associated with multiculturalism and supports individualism.

 Cultural conservatives support monoculturalism and the preservation of traditional American culture.
 They often oppose multiculturalism and unchecked immigration.
 They favor a melting pot model of assimilation into the common English-speaking American culture, as opposed to a salad bowl approach that lends legitimacy to many different cultures.
-In the 21st century, conservatives have warned on the dangers of tolerating radical Islamic elements, of the sort that they say are engaging in large-scale terrorism in Europe.
+In the 21st century, conservatives have warned of the dangers of tolerating radical Islamic elements of the sort that they say are engaging in large-scale terrorism in Europe.

-Reaction to liberalism
+Response to liberalism

 Ross Douthat, a conservative commentator, argues that as liberalism becomes more dominant, conservatism should work to conserve basic values against liberal assault.
 In 2021, he wrote:

 Conservatism-under-liberalism should defend human goods that are threatened by liberal ideas taken to extremes.
 The family, when liberal freedom becomes a corrosive hyper-individualism.
 Traditional religion, when liberal toleration becomes a militant and superstitious secularism.
 Local community and local knowledge, against expert certainty and bureaucratic centralization.
 Artistic and intellectual greatness, when democratic taste turns philistine or liberal intellectuals become apparatchiks.
 The individual talent of the entrepreneur or businessman, against the leveling impulses of egalitarianism and the stultifying power of monopoly.